 Select the ОК button to apply the changes you have made.

-While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding untrusted certificate:
+While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding the interruption of a safely connection:

 Now you should have all of the chapter goals completed, having run and configured your FAST node.
 In the next chapter you will learn what is required to generate a set of security tests based on a few baseline requests.